-IFRS 9 permits equity instruments not held for trading to be considered for designation to Fair Value through Other Comprehensive Income.
+IFRS 9 permits equity instruments not held for trading to be considered for designation to FVOCI.
 The decision to designate is based on which accounting treatment and presentation of fair value best reflects the Council's reason for investment and the business model for holding the investment.
 Designation can only be made at initial recognition and the decision to designate an equity instrument is irrevocable.

-For equity instruments designated at Fair Value through Other Comprehensive Income the Council holds these at fair value on the Balance Sheet.
+For equity instruments designated to FVOCI the Council holds these at fair value on the Balance Sheet.
 The fair value measurements of the financial assets are based on the following techniques: